Femur Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Overview of Femur Anatomy

 The femur, or thigh bone, is the main bone in your thigh.
-It connects your hip to your knee and is the largest and strongest bone in your body.
+It connects your hip to your knee and is your body’s largest and strongest bone.
 In animals with four legs, it is the upper bone in the back leg.
 The femur anatomy has several parts: the shaft, head, neck, and more.
-The top part fits into your hip joint, and the bottom part connects to your shinbone (tibia) and kneecap (patella) to form your knee.
+The top part fits into your hip joint, and the bottom connects to your shinbone (tibia) and kneecap (patella) to form your knee.
 Humans have two femurs, one in each leg, and they meet at the knees, connecting to the tibiae.
 The angle where they meet affects the angle of your knees.
 The femur is about 26.74% of a person’s height, so it can help estimate the height of someone from their skeleton.

-In this article, we will see the detailed femur bone anatomy with its parts, names, functions & diagrams.
+This article will show the detailed femur bone anatomy with its parts, names, functions & diagrams.
 It will help us to understand more about the human body parts.

 Femur Anatomy Diagram